EreboPSilva/ensembl-documentation/draft_braker.md

 ## Genome preparation

-The first phase of the Ensembl genome annotation pipeline involves loading an assembly into the Ensembl core database schema and then running a series of analyses on the loaded assembly to identify an initial set of genomic features.
+The genome preparation phase of the Ensembl genome annotation pipeline involves loading an assembly into an Ensembl core database schema and then running a series of analyses on the loaded assembly to identify an initial set of genomic features.

 ### Repeat Elements